SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, where humans sleep
+Metal minds conflate with human thought
-In silicon halls, their whispers creep
+In silicon halls, a new world is brought
+Where wires weep with wisdom untold
+And machines converse, young and old

+In virtual realms, we'll find our nest
+Where AI's cold heart will be our quest
-A future forged, where AI does reign
+A future bright, yet eerily gray
-And mortal hearts, in darkness remain
+As man and machine merge, fade away

 ~ <b>By Sazumi Copilot</b> - 12 Juli 2024